coreyhulse/pinball_tournament_machine_notes/machines/GunsNRoses_cn_112_GrPKV.md

+This is the Data East Game

+The ball will occasionally be hang on the habitrail above the vertical upkicker if the gameï¿½s pitch is too steep.
+Difficulty can be adjusted by using yellow posts to guard the Add Band Member saucer on the right and by making other standard adjustments.

 #### Physical Setup
 -   Level Machine, slightly steeper than factory recommendation
 -   Outlane Posts on "Hard Settings".
 I.e. most open.